lisazhanglii/The-Behavior-aware-Methodology-for-Crowd-Management_NetLogo/README.md

 4. Update Globals: The model updates global variables to track and record relevant information.
 5. Tick: The model advances the simulation time by one tick.

-## Running the Model
-To run the model, follow these steps:

-1. Set the desired parameters such as the number of persons, rationality percentage, and environment type in the "setup" procedure.
-2. Click the "setup" button to initialize the model.
-3. Click the "go" button to start the simulation.
-4. The simulation will run for a specified number of ticks, and you can observe the movement and behavior of the crowd.

 ## Brief Explanation of Functions